Misost the Great: Biography

 Though his campaigns have ceased, his heart still rides with war.

 He is a man of valor, not one to be led.

-In 1785, after the death of the previous prince, Misost Bematiqwa was elected as the supreme prince of Kabardia.
+In 1785, after the death of the previous prince, Misost Bematuqo was elected as the supreme prince of Kabardia.

-In April 1788, Misost Bematiqwa surrendered to Russia.
+In April 1788, Misost Bematuqo surrendered to Russia.

 His son, Temirbolet, was educated at the Land Cadet Corps and returned to Kabarda in 1803 with the rank of captain in the Russian army.